dciabrin/blog-dump/content/2009/05/Make_your_Apple_Aluminium_Keyboard_really_work_under_Linux__X_org.md

 date: 2009-05-15T00:16:00.013+02:00
 category: Code

-Like many others, I've bought an Aluminium Keyboard for ~~its cool style~~ the smooth typing experience it provides.
+Like many others, I've bought an Aluminium Keyboard for <del>its cool style</del> the smooth typing experience it provides.
 Mine is a wired version, ISO variant (international, 110-keys).
 It's not working 100% out-of-the-box under Linux, so this post explains what I did to make it
 happen: